 + Youth implement a plan on how they would survive in the event of a natural disaster.

-+ Teens will have greater confidence in their capabilities.
-They will also see the importance of strong communities.
++ Teens will learn resourcefulness, build confidence in their abilities, and see the importance of forming strong communities.